rewe-digital/terraform-provider-sonarcloud/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

-The source files for sending requests to SonarCloud are generated and stored in `pkg/api`.
-The API is generated based on the contents of `gen/services.json`, which is the output of `https://sonarcloud.io/api/webservices/list`.
-See the `AllowedEndpoints` in `gen/main.go` for the list of endpoints that is used for creating API source files.
-Run `make gen` to (re)generate the API source files.

 To compile the provider, run `make build`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 Run `make test` to run all unit tests.
 This should work without further config and not touch any infrastructure.